Generic name: Miconazole (Vaginal) (mi KON a zole)

 - Do not use Lotrimin AF (miconazole (vaginal)) if you have belly pain, fever, or bad-smelling vaginal discharge.
 Talk with your doctor.

 - Condoms or diaphragms may not work to prevent pregnancy or stop the spread of diseases passed through sex while using Lotrimin AF (miconazole (vaginal)) and for a period of time after you stop Lotrimin AF (miconazole (vaginal)).
-You will need to use some other kind of birth control for some time after care ends.
+You will need to use some other kind of birth control for some time after the last dose.
 Be sure you know how long to do this.
-Talk with your doctor.

 - Do not douche or use other vaginal products like tampons while you are using Lotrimin AF (miconazole (vaginal)).
-You may need to avoid these things for some time after care ends.
-Talk with your doctor.
+You may need to avoid these things for some time after the last dose.
+If you have questions, talk with your doctor.

 - Tell your doctor if you are pregnant or plan on getting pregnant.
 You will need to talk about the benefits and risks of using Lotrimin AF (miconazole (vaginal)) while you are pregnant.